 I get many wonderful emails from brothers and sisters in Christ who have a passion for helping others get healthy for God.
 To avoid having to re-type the same answer over and over, I thought I would just put it into a blog post that I could simply forward to those who are wondering.

-2. Most Americans do not value health to the point that they are willing to pay for it, even if it’s just $50 to get on the right track.
+1. Most Americans do not value health to the point that they are willing to pay for it, even if it’s just $75 to get on the right track.
 To be fair, insurance companies usually do not compensate for costs related to nutrition services.
 Additionally, many people would rather have the “quick-fix” pill that insurance does cover.